-We measure imputation accuracy using similar metrics to Kropko et al. (2014): the RMSE of imputed versus actual values for continuous variables; and classification error for categorical variables.
+We include the same five missing-data strategies as the previous test, comparing their imputation accuracy using similar metrics: the RMSE of imputed versus actual values for continuous variables; and classification error for categorical variables.
 We refrain from conducting a model-based accuracy test because, unlike in Kropko et al.'s simulation, we do not know the true joint distribution of the data.
+We instantiate MIDAS with two hidden layers of 256 nodes, an input corruption proportion of 0.75, and 20 training epochs, leaving all other hyperparameters at their default settings.
+Amelia only converges with